Skip to Main Content

 Don't get stuck only using Academic Search Complete during your time here at Bridgewater.
 If you're having trouble finding articles about your topic, it's often because you're using the wrong database.

 Try searching using different databases that make more sense for your major.
 To do this, visit our A–Z Databases page and use the subject dropdown to select your subject.
-If you're having trouble determining what database to use, reach out to me!
-I'm here to help!
-Email me at tbaugher@bridgewater.edu or set up a research consultation with me.
+If you're having trouble determining what database to use, reach out to us!
+Email a librarian at research@bridgewater.edu or make an appointment with a SPRC through Penji.